rkluzinski/mapreduce/README.md

 # mapreduce
-A threadpool and map reduce library written in C++
+A threadpool and map-reduce library written in C